-Although least-squares fitting provides standard errors for the best fit parameters, an examination of $\chi_0^2$, the reduced chi-squared statistic, throughout the parameter space identified that the 95\% confidence intervals defined by the standard errors (rectangular regions in Fig.\ \ref{fig:LBCO_PolDep}e) underestimated the regions of high confidence.
-The high confidence regions were better described by contours of constant $\chi_0^2$, appearing as ellipses in the $t_\parallel/t_\perp$ -- $t_{cc}/t_\perp$ plane for the LBCO O $K$ and Cu $L$ edge data.
-The contours were selected to represent regions where there was a 95\% (or higher) likelihood that the model described the experimental data.
-To illustrate this point and the level of confidence with which the reported values $t_\parallel/t_\perp$ and $t_{cc}/t_\perp$ are given, we show here how the model calculations vary across the parameter space in regions around the best fit parameters.
+Although least-squares fitting provides standard errors for the best fit parameters, an examination of $\chi_0^2$ (the reduced chi-squared statistic) throughout the parameter space reveals that the 95\% confidence intervals defined by the standard errors underestimate the regions of high confidence.
+As shown in Fig.~\ref{fig:Supp_LBCO_ParamSpaceBoth}, the high confidence regions are better described by contours of constant $\chi_0^2$ in the $t_\parallel/t_\perp$ -- $t_{cc}/t_\perp$ parameter space (red ellipses in Fig.~\ref{fig:Supp_LBCO_ParamSpaceBoth}), than by the standard confidence intervals obtained by nonlinear least-squares fitting (black rectangles in Fig.~\ref{fig:Supp_LBCO_ParamSpaceBoth}).
+For the LBCO data at the O $K$ and Cu $L$ edges, these contours appear as ellipses in the parameter space, representing regions where there was a 95\% (or higher) likelihood that the model describes the experimental data.
+We note that the reported parameter uncertainties in the main text correspond to the black rectangles in Fig.~\ref{fig:Supp_LBCO_ParamSpaceBoth}, but note that the full extent of the parameters is better captured by the ellipses shown here.

+To illustrate the model sensitivity in these high confidence regions, we show here how the model calculations vary across the parameter space in regions around the best fit parameters.
 This analysis is shown in Fig.~\ref{fig:Supp_LBCO_OK_ParamSpace} for LBCO at the O $K$ edge, Fig.~\ref{fig:Supp_LBCO_CuL_ParamSpace} for LBCO at the Cu $L$ edge, and Fig.~\ref{fig:Supp_YBCO_CuL_ParamSpace} for YBCO at the Cu $L$ edge.

-We caution that the absolute values of $\chi_0^2$ reported here should not be over-interpreted as the formal definition of $\chi_0^2$ requires that weights be calculated from true variances (ie. $\sigma$ from a normal distribution of repeated measurements).
+We note that the absolute values of $\chi_0^2$ reported here should not be over-interpreted as the formal definition of $\chi_0^2$ requires that weights be calculated from true variances (ie. $\sigma$ from a normal distribution of repeated measurements).
 Here, we used statistical errors from fitting the CDW peak to estimate the variance, which can lead to $\chi_0^2<1$, indicating that the experimental uncertainty underestimates the variance.
 Although the magnitudes of $\chi_0^2$ are affected by this detail, one can still use this statistic as a means of identifying regions of parameter space where the model yields good agreement with the data.
-It is in this sense that we have opted to define the high confidence regions of parameter space where the model agrees with the data. \\ \\
+It is in this sense that we have opted to define the high confidence regions of parameter space where the model agrees with the data.